- Day 1: Hanoi – Arrival

 After breakfast, begin your explorations of the remains of an ancient civilization that once ruled much of Southeast Asia.
 Today, your guide will take you to visit the ancient capital city of Angkor Thom.
 On your way, you’ll catch a glimpse of Angkor Wat as you pass by.
 However, we’ll save the best for last as you continue today to see some other equally impressive ruins of Bayon Temple, Banteay Kdei, Baphoun, Elephant Terrace, Leper King Terrace, and the Royal Palace.

-We continue to visit the beautiful Ta Prohm Temple, overgrown with fig trees, giving a haunting yet exotic atmosphere.
+We will continue to visit the beautiful Ta Prohm Temple, overgrown with fig trees, giving a haunting yet exotic atmosphere.
 Worn by time, rain, and overpowered by the jungle, this immaculate structure hidden under a canopy will leave you feeling as if you’d stepped into an adventure movie set.

 Overnight in Siem Reap